geelen/npx-import/README.md

 }
 ```

 So `npx` is doing exactly the same as an `npm install`, with a `package.json`, `package-lock.json`, `node_modules` etc. It's just dynamically creating directories based on some hash of its inputs.
+So the only way two projects can use the same package in the cache is if they _both_ ask for _exactly_ the same packages & versions.
 It's super clever!

 ### 😐 But what about transitive deps?
 Won't you get duplication?